Lady on a Train: Legacy

-Agatha Christie's 4.50 from Paddington which was published in 1957 borrows an identical opening premise from Lady on a Train where a woman witnesses a murder from a train window and is initially disbelieved because she was reading a murder mystery novel at the time.
-In 1990, Charteris's story was adapted for the pilot episode of the television series Over My Dead Body.
+Agatha Christie's 4.50 from Paddington, which was published in 1957, borrows an identical opening premise from Lady on a Train, where a woman witnesses a murder from a train window and is initially disbelieved because she was reading a murder mystery novel at the time.
+In 1990, Charteris's story was adapted for the pilot episode of the CBS television series Over My Dead Body.

-The scenario of a lady witnessing a murder from a train was used as the basis for the Return of the Saint episode "Signal Stop"—the character of Simon Templar having been created by Lady on a Train writer Leslie Charteris.
-The executive producer of Return of the Saint, Robert S Baker, said that Leslie Charteris was surprised on reading the "Signal Stop" script, noting its similarity with Lady on a Train.
+The scenario of a lady witnessing a murder from a train was used as the basis for the Return of the Saint episode "Signal Stop" starring Lady on a Train writer Leslie Charteris’ character Simon Templar in the title role.
+Return of the Saint executive producer Robert S Baker, said that Leslie Charteris was surprised on reading the "Signal Stop" script, noting its similarity with Lady on a Train.
 It is not known whether "Signal Stop" writer John Kruse had seen the film prior to writing the episode.

-It is possible with all the similarities that this film may have inspired the writing of The Girl on the Train, although that has never been addressed to date.
+In the 1960 Peter Gunn episode "The Passenger", a man witnesses a murder in a hotel room from a bus window and is initially disbelieved.